bolt-currency/BOLT/README.md

 http://www.boltcurrency.com

-Copyright (c) 2009-2015 The Bitcoin Core Developers Copyright (c) 2017-2018 The Bolt Developers
+Copyright (c) 2009-2015 The Bitcoin Core Developers. <br />
+Copyright (c) 2017-2018 The Bolt Developers.

 What is Bolt?
 -----------------

-BOLT is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Bolt is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 BOLT uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-BOLT Core is the name of open source software which enables the use of this currency.
+Bolt Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the BOLT Core software, see http://www.boltcurrency.com
+For more information, as well as an immediately useable, binary version of the Bolt Core software, see http://www.boltcurrency.com

 License
 -------

-BOLT Core is released under the terms of the MIT license.
+Bolt Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Building process
 -----------------

-**compiling BOLT from git**
+**compiling Bolt from git**

 Use the autogen script to prepare the build environment.